noahc233/Flashcard-Mobile-App/README.md

 - Create flashcards with terms and definition(user-input text fields).
 - View flashcards terms (drop-down menu) and associated definitions (auto-fill text field).
 - Delete current flashcard deck to create a new deck based on different material.
+- Update a specfic flashcard within the flashcard deck.

 ## Documentation / Wiki
 Full project outline found on project Wiki: